The Annual Fan Festival in Washington State That's Keeping Twin Peaks Alive

 An example of just how alive and well that fan base is?
-Look no further than the annual Twin Peaks Festival, which will be held in Washington State for the 26th consecutive year this July.
-Inspired by the film premiere of Twin Peaks: Fire Walk With Me, held in North Bend, Washington, in August 1992, the Twin Peaks Festival was started by a pair of fans from — of all places — Romeo, Michigan, and is still going strong today even though different organizers have taken the reigns over the years.
+Look no further than the annual Twin Peaks Festival, which is held in Washington State each summer.
+Inspired by the film premiere of Twin Peaks: Fire Walk With Me, which was held in North Bend, Washington, in August 1992, the Twin Peaks Festival was started by a pair of fans from — of all places — Romeo, Michigan, and is still going strong today, even though different organizers have taken the reins over the years.

-This year's version of the festival is being held in Snoqualmie, North Bend, and Fall City, three communities in King County, Washington, from July 27-29.
-Each of those communities was used as a filming location for the show, especially for stock footage (Benjamin Horne's Great Northern Hotel sits atop Snoqualmie Falls, wouldn't you know?).
+Recent editions of the festival have been held in places like Snoqualmie, North Bend, and Fall City, three communities in King County, Washington that were used as filming locations for the show, especially for stock footage (Benjamin Horne's Great Northern Hotel sits atop Snoqualmie Falls, wouldn't you know?).
 In years past, Seattle has also come into the equation as far as festival events are concerned, such as the film night that was hosted at the Seattle Art Museum during the festival's first year.

 From what I've read, the organizers try to get one or two original cast members to make an appearance each year.
-This time around, organizers Rob and Deanne Lindley, who have been at the helm since 2013, are bringing Michael Horse (Deputy Chief Hawk) and Carel Struycken (The Giant) into the fold, as well as a host of actors and actresses who play various roles in the 2017 reboot of the show.
+Michael Horse (Deputy Chief Hawk) and Carel Struycken (The Giant) have appeared in recent years, as have a host of actors and actresses who played various roles in the 2017 reboot of the show.
 Fans get the chance to mingle with the celebrity guests during a banquet that usually features a costume contest and a replica of the Black Lodge, the strange place Agent Dale Cooper (Kyle MacLachlan) would sometimes visit in his dreams.

 Another major highlight of the festival is the bus tour that takes fans around to different filming locations used for the show.
 Stops include the bridge Ronette Pulaski (Phoebe Augustine) is shown walking across in season one, the Packard Sawmill, the Twin Peaks Sheriff Station, and, of course, Snoqualmie Falls, which would be a sight to see even if they had nothing to do with the cult television show.
-These locations and others seen in Twin Peaks were neatly compiled in an article written by Condé Nast Traveler contributor Will Levith last year entitled "10 Real-Life 'Twin Peaks' Locations You Can Visit Today".
+These locations and others seen in Twin Peaks were neatly compiled in an article written by Condé Nast Traveler contributor Will Levith from a couple years back entitled "10 Real-Life 'Twin Peaks' Locations You Can Visit Today".

-Other events at this year's Twin Peaks Festival include the annual David Lynch Film Night, when fans are treated to an evening of the Twin Peaks' creator's shorts, oddities, and one of his feature length films; Laura's Picnic, which will feature lunch with the celebrity guests, cherry pie for dessert, a Tibetan rock throwing contest, and a hike to several filming sites, among other activities; and Leland Palmer Karaoke Night, which I would guess is self-explanatory, but here's a video of Leland (Ray Wise) providing dinnertime entertainment, anyway.
+Other events typically on the agenda at the Twin Peaks Festival include the annual David Lynch Film Night, during which fans are treated to an evening of the Twin Peaks' creator's shorts, oddities, and one of his feature length films; Laura's Picnic, which features lunch with the celebrity guests, cherry pie for dessert, a Tibetan rock throwing contest, and a hike to several filming sites, among other activities; and Leland Palmer Karaoke Night, which I would guess is self-explanatory, but here's a video of Leland (Ray Wise) providing dinnertime entertainment, anyway.

-Aside from all that the festival has to offer, what a great excuse to visit a part of Washington that you might not normally think about exploring — not that you really need an excuse to wander off into parts unknown.
-Though I sadly haven't been to the Pacific Northwest just yet, I can only imagine the natural views that lay in wait, especially in places like the three small towns that will play host to the Twin Peaks Festival this year.
+Aside from all the festival has to offer, what a great excuse to visit a part of Washington that you might not normally think about exploring — not that you really need an excuse to wander off into parts unknown.
+Though I sadly haven't been to the Pacific Northwest just yet, I can only imagine the natural views that lay in wait, especially in places like Snoqualmie and North Bend.